ziadadeela/vue-form-error/README.md

 # vue-form-error
-A simple Vuejs component that can be used to display form validation errors  on inputs
+A simple Vuejs component that can be used to display form validation errors  on inputs.

 ## Installation
 ```
-npm install vue-form-error
+npm install vue-form-error --save
 ```

 ##License